Poona Community Enhancement & Infrastructure Planning

 1990s

-In 1992, the developer (Peter Kurts) acquired from the Poona Palms Pastoral Company a 230ha site at Poona.
+In 1992, the developer (Forrester Kurts) acquired from the Poona Palms Pastoral Company a 230ha site at Poona.
 The land had approval for 144 residential blocks.
 The Maryborough City Council (MCC) had strongly opposed any development in Poona but their decision is understood to have been overturned on court application.

 Poona started to develop with nicely constructed housing blocks and the town started its growth.